boosters-research/distributed/README.md

 ## Usage

-Distributed is built as a Go server with embedded html and backed by APIs on [M3O](https://m3o.com).
+Distributed is built as a single Go server with embedded html and backed by the DB and User APIs on [M3O](https://m3o.com) for storage and authentication.

 ### API Key